Tag Archives: Örebro University

 When you apply for admission, you automatically also apply for a doctoral studentship.

-More information for applicants will be found at out career site: https://www.oru.se/english/working-at-orebro-university/jobs-and-vacancies/applicants-and-external-experts/
+More information for applicants will be found on our career site: https://www.oru.se/english/career/available-positions/applicants-and-external-experts/

 As we have already made our choices in terms of external collaboration partners and marketing efforts for this recruitment process, we decline any contact with recruitment agencies and advertisers.